beamline/docs/docs/getting-started.md

 ## Hello world stream mining

+The following code represents a minimum running example that, once implemented in the `main` method of a Java class should provide some basic understanding of the concepts:

 ```java linenums="1"
 // step 1: configuration of the data source (in this case a static file, for reproducibility)
 XesSource source = new XesLogSource("log-file.xes");